PvP Battles at Towers

 Example: 1.6m defending troops are stationed at the Tower and the defender sends 2 further armies (608K and 1.2m) for defense (from the south).
 But the enemy approaches with an army of 5.1m from the north and will probably dominate this battle.

-Conquering a Tower means, taking it away from the enemy.
+Conquering a Tower is only possible during the diplomatic status "war" and means, taking the Tower away from the enemy.
 Every Tower has 100 Hitpoints.
 Once the Hitpoints of a Tower reach the 0 mark, the owner loses control over it, Orbs in the Tower get transferred to the attacker and the Tower turns into a ruin with a 12-hours timer.
 During this time, a player from the victorious Realm can claim it, providing he or she still has a free Tower slot.
 In that case, the conquering Realm becomes the new owner of the Tower, taking over its influence, territory, and supplies in that territory.
 If the ruin is not claimed within 12 hours, it disappears from the map.

 Disclaimer: During the Endgame (last 2 weeks of a round), Towers are claimed by default, and troops that successfully conquer a Tower remain stationed at the Tower.